TheTrueHonker/DimensionalVaqmStorage/README.md

 # DimensionalVacuumStorage
-A minecraft mod that implements a steampunk mass-storage system for fanatsy inspired modpacks
+A minecraft mod that implements a steampunk mass-storage system for fantasy inspired modpacks